wielebenwir/commonsbooking/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin for management and booking of common goods.
+Commons Booking is a plugin for management and booking of common goods.

 == Description ==